 The upside is that the “ceiling pay” is about the same as what senior-level bankers make: a few million USD per year.

-Another bonus is that working in CRE can be a good path into real estate private equity, as it was for a reader I interviewed last year.
+Another bonus is that working in CRE can be a good path into real estate private equity.

 And an REPE role could, in turn, lead to other jobs in private equity, real estate, or related fields.

 Option #3: Coding / Software Development + Trading